chainables/chainable/README.md

 - **equality and sub-array containment** checks, but evaluated lazily, i.e. chains failing the equality (`Chainable#equals`) or sub-array containment (`Chainable#containsSubarray`) tests return quickly, without traversing/evaluating the rest of the chain.

+- **breadth-first/depth-first traversal** - enabling tree-like traversals of a chain of items, where children of an item are dynamically added by the caller-specified child extractor and traversed either breadth-first (queue-like, `Chainable#breadthFirst()`) or depth-first (stack-like, `Chainable#depthFirst()`), both in a lazy fashion.

 - chainable **string joining/splitting** operations - you can quickly get a chain of tokens or characters out of a string (see `Chainables#split()`, process it using `Chainable` APIs and go back to a string (see `Chainable#join()`).

 ## System requirements